-To be considered for RDN exam eligibility, the graduate must first receive a verification statement from the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+To be considered for RDN exam eligibility, the graduate must first receive a verification statement from the Director of Dietetics Program.
 A verification statement is a document confirming the student has successfully completed the program requirements of our ACEND accredited Graduate program.
 To receive a verification statement the student must: